 Causa limeña is a potato layered casserole originally from Lima.
 The stuffed causa is a Quechua dish that can be found all over Peru.
 It’s a cake roll with bright colors made from traditional Peruvian ingredients.

-The mashed potatoes are combined with oil, lime, and hot chili peppers with sauce, served along with avocado, and chicken, tuna, or salmon.
+The dish combines mashed potatoes with oil, lime, and hot chili peppers, and is served with avocado and a choice of chicken, tuna, or salmon.
 Causas are served cold.

 Why do Peruvians eat guinea pigs?
 Cuy, or guinea pig, is one of the most popular sources of protein in the Andes.
-It’s a delicacy dish served with potatoes and sauce that has been served since the Inca empire throughout the continent.
+Since the Inca empire, this delicacy dish has been served with potatoes and sauce throughout the continent.

-Many tourists find it curious that people in South America like to eat guinea pigs because they are small and sweet.
-However, they have never seen rodents as pets.
+Many tourists find it curious that people in South America like to eat guinea pigs because they resemble house pets back home.
+However, in the Andes cultures, they have never seen rodents as pets.
 Even so, they are cooked whole, even with the head, teeth, eyes, and ears.

 Moreover, Peruvians, Ecuadorians, Bolivians, and Colombians, have eaten guinea pigs since ancient times.
 Its dark meat tastes like wood smoke and beneath they have a crispy golden skin.

-Traditionally, the dish is stuffed with local herbs and slow-roasted over an open wood fire.
-Also, it’s supposed to be eaten with the hands, in order to experience its fusion of salt and sweet flavors.
+Traditionally, locals stuff the dish with herbs and slow-roast it over an open wood fire.
+Eating it with your hands allows you to experience the fusion of salt and sweet flavors that the dish offers.

-Anticuchos are cow’s heart skewers.
-They are served with potatoes, onions, and tomatoes.
-They are one of the best Peruvian street foods that can be found in any market throughout the country.
+Anticuchos are cow’s heart skewers served with potatoes, onions, and tomatoes.
+One can find them in any market throughout the country as they are one of the best Peruvian street foods..
 The beef is cooked slowly over burning coals.

-They can be found in anticucheria, or anticucho restaurants in the evenings.
-They are seasoned with garlic, vinegar, cumin, and chili peppers.
+They can be found in anticucheria, or anticucho restaurants in the evenings seasoned with garlic, vinegar, cumin, and chili peppers.
 Even though the traditional dish is made of cow’s heart, chicken and steak anticuchos are also popular.

 What are the best months to visit Peru?